Kendo UI Docs

 Detail Buttons

 Mobile ListView integrates with nested DetailButton widgets.
-These buttons are best suited when the user should be able to execute more than one action on a given row.
-Detail buttons support 4 default data-styles: contactadd, detaildisclose, rowinsert and rowdelete, along custom icons through the data-icon attribute.
-One row can contain both regular links and detail buttons.
+These buttons are best suited when users should be able to execute more than one action on a given row. besides custom icons, the detail buttons support four default data-styles through the data-icon attribute:

 <ul data-role="listview" data-style="inset" data-type="group">